 Under the current Romanian VAT law, rental/leasing of real estate property is deemed as a VAT exempt operation without deduction right.
-However, the landlord/lessor has the option to appl VAT for any such operations, by way of submitting a notification for taxation to the tax authorit
+However, the landlord/lessor has the option to apply VAT for any such operations, by way of submitting a notification for taxation to the tax authorities.

-The Romanian VAT legislation provides that the sales of plots of non-buildable land, based on town planning certificate and of buildings qualifying as old from a VAT perspective are subject to the VAT exemption without deduction right.
-However, the owner has the option to apply the taxation regime for these types of transactions, by way of submitting a notification for taxation the tax authorities in this respect.
+The Romanian VAT legislation provides that the sales of plots of non-buildable land, based on the town planning certificate and of buildings qualifying as old from a VAT perspective are subject VAT deduction right to the VAT exemption without deduction right.
+However, the owner has the option to apply the Any taxable person registered for VAT purposes in Romania has the right to deduct the VAT related to its taxation regime for these types of transactions, by way of submitting a notification for taxation to acquisitions, if the goods/ services are purchased for the purposes of performing taxable transactions. the tax authorities in this respect.